Navigating Data Types in R

 # what is the "class" of the object taylor?

-# what types of data are in the object taylor?
+# what types of data are in the object taylor_album_songs?

-# change the "album_name" from class "character" to class "factor"
+# change the "key_mode" from class "character" to class "factor"

 # How many albums are in the data set & how many songs on each album?